clouds7h/WD-final-project/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
+- What is the project: This project is a Personal Website.
+The goal is to create a website with 5 distinct pages.
+For my Personal Website, I added 5 different pages.
+I labeled the first page as my homepage.
+This contains a brief information about me as well as a photo.
+I also added a navbar across all pages in order to navigate easily across the different pages.
+As for the second page, I opted to create a page solely dedicated for my Resume.
+This contains details such as my academic background as well as the skillset that I currently have.
+The third page contains a showcase of my previous projects in this subject.
+It contains three cards that would direct you to the deployed websites when clicked.
+For the fourth page is a gallery of images rendered as part of my submission for my IT004.
+To showcase the images, I opted to place them in a rotating gallery.
+Lastly, the contact page.
+This page contains may contact information such as phone number and email addresses as well.
+I also placed my Home Adress as well as a clickable-icon that would lead to my social media accounts.
+- Whats the purpose: The purpose of this project is to show and demonstrate the design skills and the amount of web development knoweledge that we have acquired.
+It will also serve as our portfolio.
+- What are key components: As for the key components, it is a must to have at least 5 distinct pages.
+A resume-like information is a must as well and lastly a showcase containing the past works that you did.
-- What technology used and how it is used
+- What technology used and how it is used: For this project I utilized the use of HTML and CSS.
+I used no JS for this one.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
+- 5 Distint Pages
-- Parallax transition
+- Resume-like information
-- Transactional
+- Project Showcase

 ### Technology
 <!-- TODO: List of Technology Used -->